Wills & Tax Planning for Farmers & Landowners - The Current Position

 - The Lane case - understanding partnership property and the will

-- The importance of the executor
+- The importance of the strong executor with all the changes etc

 Recording of live sessions: Soon after the Learn Live session has taken place you will be able to go back and access the recording - should you wish to revisit the material discussed.